gpiozero/gpiozero/README.rst

 Installation
 ============

-GPIO Zero is installed by default in Raspbian Jessie, available from `raspberrypi.org`_.
-To install on Jessie Lite or other operating systems, including for PCs using remote GPIO, see the `Installing`_ chapter.
+GPIO Zero is installed by default in the Raspbian desktop image, available from `raspberrypi.org`_.
+To install on Raspbian Lite or other operating systems, including for PCs using remote GPIO, see the `Installing`_ chapter.

 Documentation